zhaox97/Nebula/README.md

 Next, you can install all the **pipeline dependencies** with the command:

-``pip install ./path/to/Nebula-Pipeline`` (if you are going to develop you can use ``pip install -e ./path/to/Nebula-Pipeline``)
+``pip install ./path/to/Nebula-Pipeline``

+*Developer Tip:* If you are going to develop, you can use ``pip install -e ./path/to/Nebula-Pipeline``

 Again, you may need to use `sudo`.

-You can now launch the Node.js server by running `npm start` from the root directory.
+You can now launch the Node.js server by running `npx nodemon start` from the root directory.
 This will start the server locally (default listening on port 8081).
 You should now be able to connect to the server via `localhost:8081/`.

 ## User Guide